sebs-scholarship/jekyll-post-image-generator/README.md

   max_columns_per_line: 30

   # The name of the font for the title text
-  # default: "montserrat-Thin"
+  # default: "montserrat-Light"
-  font: montserrat-Thin
+  font: montserrat-Light

   # The color of the title text